How to remove masonry paint from stone

 If you prefer a more eco-friendly approach, using a power washer can help remove masonry paint from stone.
 Adjust the power washer to a suitable pressure setting for the stone surface, and aim the spray at the painted areas.
 Move the nozzle back and forth in a sweeping motion to gradually strip away the paint layers.
 Be careful not to damage the stone surface with excessive pressure.

-See also How to put out incense
+See also How to remove birds from inside roof

 3. Manual Scraping